HDSI-Lab-3-0/website/README.md

 The `src/components/` directory is where you can place any Astro components that you want to use in your website.
 You can import these components in any `.astro` file in the `src/pages/` directory.

+You can think of it as reusable components that you can use across your website.

 #### Content

 The `src/content/` directory is where you can place any content that you want to be available in your website.
-This would be
+This would be any blog posts (or in this case, projects) that you want to be available in your website.
+This would be written in markdown (.md) or markdown with JSX (.mdx) files.

 #### Layouts

 The `src/layouts/` directory is where you can place any Astro layouts that you want to use in your website.
 You can import these layouts in any `.astro` file in the `src/pages/` directory.

+You can think of it as the wrapper for your pages.
+For example, you can place the header and footer in this layout.

 #### Pages